5 days RAF/CATAL-E

 - Adaptation to tail gas treatment processes.

-IMPLEMENTATION AND LIFE CYCLE OF CATALYSTS 0.5 day
+IMPLEMENTATION & LIFE CYCLE OF CATALYSTS 0.5 day

 - Precautions in the transport and the manipulation of catalysts.